-Homework assignments correspond with course units and are designed to aid skill development.
+Homework assignments correspond with the course units and are designed to aid in skill development.
 Assignments will be graded check-plus (100 points), check (90), check-minus (80), and not submitted (0), and will ordinarily be marked and returned before the next class session.
 Students may request permission to submit homework late via email to the instructor, but the request must be no later than one hour before the homework is due.
 Permission is not guaranteed, although typically granted.
-If late submission is granted, there will be an agreed date and time when the late assignment must be submitted; such assignments will be graded using the specified marking system.
+If late submission is granted, there will be an agreed upon date and time when the late assignment must be submitted; such assignments will be graded using the specified marking system.
 If homework is submitted late without prior permission, scores will be check-plus (70), check (60), and check-minus (50).

-The project is a semester-length exercise leading to a 10-page technical memorandum describing the student's proposed approach to a survey sampling problem set by Dr. West.
-The student projects will be assigned to a team of four to five students, and each team will submit a team project.
+The project is a team-based, semester-length exercise leading to a 10-page technical memorandum describing the team's proposed approach to a survey sampling problem set by Drs.
+West and Si.
+The student projects will be assigned to teams of 3-5 students, depending on enrollment counts, and each team will submit a team project.
 The grading will consist of two parts: 1) a team score (80 points maximum) and a student project score (up to 20 points).
 Each student will evaluate the contributions of each of the other team members to the final team written project.
 The student's teammate's evaluation scores will be averaged to generate the individual student project score.
 Each student must complete an evaluation for the other students on the team; students not submitting evaluations receive zero for the individual component score.

 Homework is submitted electronically via the online Canvas system's Assignment tool as an attachment.
 Homework solutions may be handwritten or typed, and submitted in a single .pdf format file with name and homework number at the top of the first page and page numbers at the bottom of each page.
-Files must be submitted in a standard name convention.
-For homework, the name convention is 'Surname First-Initial HW #.pdf' (for example, 'West B HW 1.pdf').
+Files must be submitted using a standard naming convention.
+For homework, the naming convention is 'Surname First-Initial HW #.pdf' (for example, 'West B HW 1.pdf').
 For the project, the convention is 'Team name project.pdf' (for example, 'Team A project.pdf').
 Failure to follow these conventions may lead to deduction of points from the assignment score.
-The marked submitted homework and project along with a copy of a solution will be returned via the Assignment tool.
+The marked submitted homework along with a copy of the solutions will be returned via the Assignment tool.